US: +1 512 898-9222

 SG: +65 3138-4148

-Philippines IVD Device Registration
+IVD Device Registration in The Philippines

 Philippines IVD product registration is managed by the Center for Device Regulation, Radiological Health and Research (CDRRHR) of the Food and Drug Administration (FDA) within the Department of Health (DOH).
-While changes are anticipated at the beginning of 2016, the current Philippines IVD device regulations require manufacturers to apply for and obtain a Certificate of Product Registration (CPR) or a Certificate of Exemption (COE) prior to the device being imported and placed on the market.
-FDA Memorandum Circular No. 2014-005 identifies devices subject to the more thorough CPR review.

 Most IVD devices will require a Certificate of Product Registration.
 Proof of regulatory approval in the country of origin is a required, but reference country approval (from the US, EU, Canada, Japan or Australia) may be used instead.
 Certain documents such as the Free Sale Certificate, ISO certificate and Foreign Agency Agreement must be authenticated by the territorial Philippine Consulate.
 Obtaining authentication can take 4 to 12 weeks and is often the bottleneck in the regulatory submission.
 The initial application for PRC takes 180 days to process.
 FDA processing fees total US$35.
 Initial PRC are valid for 1 year.
 Reregistration certificates are then valid for 5 years and can be processed in 60 to 90 days with no variation in application data.
 Otherwise the reregistration process will take 180 days.
 The FDA fee for registration is US$115.